Tech Goes Home

 Acquisition in 2004

-TechTV was a 24-hour cable and satellite channel based in San Francisco, California, specializing in news and programming focused on computers, technology, and the Internet.
-Originally launched as ZDTV in 1998 by Ziff-Davis, the channel aimed to cater to an audience interested in technological advancements and digital culture.
-After six years of operation, TechTV merged with the G4 gaming channel, resulting in the discontinuation of its original programming.
-The channel was later owned by Paul Allen's Vulcan Ventures before its eventual dissolution.
+TechTV was a 24-hour cable and satellite television channel based in San Francisco, California, dedicated to providing news and programming focused on computers, technology, and the Internet.
+Founded in 1998 as ZDTV by Ziff-Davis, the channel aimed to cater to tech enthusiasts with a range of factual programming and shows.
+In 2004, TechTV merged with the G4 gaming channel, which ultimately led to the dissolution of its original programming.
+The channel was later owned by Paul Allen's Vulcan Ventures before its programming and brand were phased out.

 Visible World